The Agent Secrets Pattern: Giving AI Access Without Git Exposure

 • Admin API tokens

 Your agent doesn't need any of that to log into LinkedIn and scrape a profile.
+And if a vulnerability allows context leakage, you want to minimize what's exposed.

 By separating agent credentials, you:

-2. Simplify auditing: One file, one purpose, easy to review
+2. Simplify auditing: One file, one purpose, easy to review what agents can access

 3. Enable workspace-level access: Credentials live at project root, not buried in subprojects